James Wadsworth (of Geneseo)

-James Wadsworth (April 20, 1768 Durham, Connecticut – June 7, 1844 Geneseo, New York) was an influential and prominent 18th- and 19th-century pioneer, educator, land speculator, agriculturalist, businessman, and community leader of the early Genesee Valley settlements in Western New York State.
+James Wadsworth (April 20, 1768 Durham, Connecticut Colony – June 7, 1844 Geneseo, New York) was an influential and prominent 18th- and 19th-century pioneer, educator, land speculator, agriculturalist, businessman, and community leader of the early Genesee Valley settlements in Western New York State.
 He was the patriarch of the prominent Genesee Valley Wadsworths.

 Early life

-James Wadsworth was born in 1768 in Durham, Middlesex County, Connecticut.
+James Wadsworth was born in 1768 in Durham, Middlesex County, Connecticut Colony.
 He was the youngest of the three sons of John Noyes Wadsworth Sr. by his second wife, Esther Parsons.
 His uncle and namesake was James Wadsworth.
 James' other brothers were his eldest half brother John Noyes Wadsworth Jr., by his father’s first marriage to Susan Camp, and his elder full brother William Wadsworth (1765–1833).
 James and his brothers are scions of the prominent Wadsworth family of Connecticut, and being a descendant of one of the Founders of Hartford, Connecticut, William Wadsworth (1594–1675), who under the leadership of Pastor Thomas Hooker helped found that city in June 1636.

 James Wadsworth was a graduate of Yale University in 1787 at the age of 19.